Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/5-Consensus_Finality_slides.md

 - Deterministic finality _only_
 - Requires an external block authoring scheme with its own liveness proof.
 - Kind of like Tendermint but better.
-Finalizes chains, not blocks.
+- Finalizes chains, not blocks.

 ---v

 ## Vote on Chains, not Blocks

-TODO Revise this

-Finalizing a block in a BFT system with $n$ participants is in $O(n^2)$, In Tendermint this communication has to happen at each and every block which puts a bound on the size of the validator set.
+BFT finality with $n$ authorities is in $O(n^2)$.
+Tendermint does this at **every block**.
+This bounds the size of the authority set.

 <widget-text center>

-Now that finality is separated, we treat each vote as a vote not only for one block, but also for each ancestor block.
+With separated, we treat each vote as a vote not only for one block, but also for each ancestor block.
 This significantly reduces the number of total messages sent.

 - Allows the chain to stay live even when many validators are offline
 - Allows for a challenge period to delay finality if needed